Salted Butterscotch Brownies

 Especially when you pair it with a rich, fudgy, super chocolatey brownie.

-If you gave up chocolate for lent, you need to make these NOW.
+If you gave up chocolate for lent, you need to make these Salted Butterscotch Brownies NOW.

-Oh my goodness I cannot believe these brownies.
+Oh my goodness I cannot believe these Salted Butterscotch Brownies.
 To.
 DIE FOR.

 Last week I hosted a girls’ night out at my house.
 We got all dressed up and drank martinis and gossiped and chatted for hours.
 It was exactly what I needed!